Where We Be

 making our way through the terraced vineyards

-and pleasant.
-It started out steep as we gained
+It started out steep as we gained altitude above

-altitude above Lake Geneva, but then it leveled
+Lake Geneva, but then it leveled off and we

-great views on a sunny day.
-At Grandveux we
+on a sunny day.
+At Grandvaux we got off the

-got off the wine trail and cut down to Cully,
+wine trail and cut down to Cully, where we took

 |We descended to the small town of Cully then took the train back to Lausanne